y60/mevaru/README.md

 # mevaru
-A Japanese input for VR
+A Japanese input for VR.

+It meets your expectations to input characters by **sticks and triggers only**.

 ![demo](https://github.com/y60/mevaru/raw/main/demo/demo.gif)

+## environment

-It works on Oculus Quest (2) with Unity.
+- Oculus Quest 2

-It meets your expectations to input characters by **sticks and triggers only**.
+- Unity